Jarv1s10/hackaton_llm/README.md

 - [x] Create a database
 - [x] Think about structuring all articles in a tree
-- [ ] Extract data from markdown (split article by headers using the allowable number of tokens, delete html-tags)
+- [x] Extract data from markdown (split article by headers using the allowable number of tokens, delete html-tags)
-- [ ] Deal with missed 'product_name'
+- [x] Deal with missed 'product_name'
-- [ ] Preprocess data (delete unnecessary words such as "Click to show" / "1 min to read" / etc)
+- [x] Preprocess data (delete unnecessary words such as "Click to show" / "1 min to read" / etc)
-- [ ] Load all data to the database
+- [x] Load all data to the database

 ### Encoding tasks
 - [x] Think about summarising text
-- [ ] Choose the best OpenAI embedding model
+- [x] Choose the best OpenAI embedding model
-- [ ] Create and save embeddings for each sub-article
+- [x] Create and save embeddings for each sub-article

 ### Chatbot logic:
-- [ ] Choose an open-source LLM
+- [x] Choose an open-source LLM
-- [ ] Choose apps for integration (Slack / Teams / WhatsApp / ...)
+- [x] Choose apps for integration (Telegram / Slack / Teams / WhatsApp / ...)
 - [ ] Think about the logic of dialogue (how to save history for the following messages / proposed starting messages)
 - [ ] Think about the user's restrictions (number of messages, allowable topics, starting prompt for LLM)
 - [ ] Think about auto-messages for the start of a conversation
 - [ ] Think about additional data in answers (links to original articles, images/gifs with instructions)
-- [ ] Deploy the bot
+- [x] Deploy the bot
 - [ ] Test chatbot on basic questions about RevenueGrid